makeabilitylab/physcomp/README.md

 ## About this website

 ## Acknowledgments
-Diagrams, animations, pictures, and videos are created using [Tinkercad Circuits](https://www.tinkercad.com/circuits), [Fritzing](http://fritzing.org/), and [Autodesk Eagle](https://www.autodesk.com/products/eagle/overview) by Jon E. Froehlich unless otherwise noted.
+Diagrams, animations, pictures, and videos are by Jon E. Froehlich unless otherwise noted and were created using [Tinkercad Circuits](https://www.tinkercad.com/circuits), [Fritzing](http://fritzing.org/), and [Autodesk Eagle](https://www.autodesk.com/products/eagle/overview).

 ## TODO
 - Update format for blockquote in "just the docs" to https://codepen.io/cliftwalker/pen/XJaEXY